versatica/mediasoup/doc/RoomOverview.md

 These codecs have the same fields as the peer's capabilities codecs above, with some variations:

 * `kind` is ignored.
+* `payloadType` MUST match the same value as the one set by the room (otherwise it will fail).

 If `receive()` is called ith a codec that is not supported by the room or not present in the peer's given capabilities, it fails.
-Not sure what should be the proper behavior here.

 Unsupported RTCP feedback mechanisms and RTP header extensions not supported by mediasoup or by the peer itself are removed.